Pollard receives 2024 Hasselblad Award

 On the occasion of the Ingrid Pollard: Carbon Slowly Turning exhibition, MK Gallery and the Paul Mellon Centre for British Art collaborated on their third symposium.
 The symposium took place Friday 6 May, 10.00–19.00 in the Sky Room of MK Gallery, Milton Keynes.
 The event was also live-streamed to a digital audience.

 The speakers were: Richard Hylton and Evan Ifekoya, chaired by Gilane Tawadros; Liz Wells and Ella S. Mills, chaired by Cora Gilroy-Ware; and Ajamu X and Sheena Calvert.
 The day ended with an in conversation between Pollard and Jackie Kay - who have known each other since the 1980s - and Kay's poetry reading.
-Click here for more information.
-A recording of the day will be made available at a later date.
-Pollard portrait by Emile Holba |

 This symposium was imagined as a conversation with the exhibition, using it as a point of departure.
 At times, Pollard’s work was directly referenced and, at others, ideas and strands of dialogue emerged and escaped from it.
 MK and PMC were interested in thinking about movement, and the connections between the histories of art, energy, body cultures, landscape, geology and physiological aesthetics, both historically and in the present.
 The movement of the body in space and through time has preoccupied Pollard across her career, whether she is working with photography, kinetic sculpture or ceramics.
 Bodies, both real and metaphorical, are perpetually set in motion – twisting, turning, bowing, walking, dancing, sweating, punching – engaging with ideas and questions about ecology, temporality, race and gender as they move across the landscape.